 On a wider level, India received on average $2.6bn per year in 2015 and 2016 in climate-related development finance, according to Carbon Brief analysis of Organisation for Economic Co-operation and Development (OECD) data.

-This post first appeared on and is copyrighted to Carbon Brief.
+This content first appeared on, and is copyrighted to Carbon Brief.